camillelamy/explainers/coop_reporting.md

 ![Virtual browsing context group id 1](/COOP_virtual_bcg1.png)

+*We have a page on URL A, which opens in a popup another URL B1, which has a COOP report-only value of same-origin.
+This popup also opens in another popup URL B2 (same-origin with B1), which has the same COOP report-only value of same-origin.
+The enforcement of COOP would place the page B1 in a different browsing context group from A. B2 would stay in the same browsing context group as its opener as their COOPs and origins match.*

 ![Virtual browsing context group id 2](/COOP_virtual_bcg2.png)

+*The second popup navigates to URL C, with a default COOP of unsafe-none.
+The enforcement of the COOP of the previouys page (B2) would have triggered a browsing context group switch.
+We would end up with three pages in 3 different browsing context groups.*

 ![Virtual browsing context group id 3](/COOP_virtual_bcg3.png)

+*The first page navigates to URL B1, which has a COOP report-only value of same-origin.
+The enforcement of COOP would have put the page in a new browsing context group.
+This browsing context group would be brand new, and not the one where we currently have another B1 page.*

 ![Virtual browsing context group id 4](/COOP_virtual_bcg4.png)

+*The third page navigates to A, with a default COOP of unsafe-none.
+Since it matches the previous page COOP of unsafe-none, there is no browsing context group switch.*

 ### WindowProxy changes